flipxcrsp/Kojo_Product_Observations/README.md

 * reduced back-and-forth communication
 * accountability

-Field teams likely become strong advocates when the platform reduces friction directly in daily workflows.
+Field teams become strong advocates when they see the platform firsthand onsite.

 ---